What Now My Love (album)

 What Now My Love is the sixth album by Herb Alpert & the Tijuana Brass, released in 1966.
 It remained at #1 on the Billboard Album chart for nine weeks, the longest of any album released by the group.
+The cover photo, an outtake from the photo shoot for Alpert's 1964 South of the Border album, features model Sandra Moss at the Patio del Moro apartment complex in West Hollywood.